Advanced Settings

 Custom Parameters for iOS

-The ironSource SDK supports custom parameters for Rewarded Video and Offerwall.
+The ironSource SDK supports custom parameters for Rewarded Video.
 You can pass custom parameters upon the initialization of the ad unit and receive the parameters upon a user’s completion event.

 You can now pass custom parameters for all mediation networks on Unity LevelPlay.